-Review your checkbook register and your receipts to ensure that you have recorded all of your transactions up to the current date.
-Organize your receipts by date and review your register to make sure they are all recorded.
-Add any banking fees associated with ATM transactions in your register if the receipts do not account for them.
+- Review your receipts and register: Review your checkbook register monthly and your receipts to ensure that you have recorded all of your transactions up to the current date.
+Organize your receipts by date and review your register to ensure they are all recorded.

 - Verify charges and deposits: Verify all charges and deposits into the account including direct deposits and be sure to include debit card charges not recorded in the check register.
 You will also want to include things like bank fees and interest earned.

 - Compare balances: Start by comparing the starting balance for the period against your previous month’s statement.
 Then, compare the balance in your checkbook register on the statement date that your current bank account statement was printed with the statement balance.

 - Ensure the numbers match: Place a checkmark on the line for each transaction that matches the statement.
 If the numbers match, then you have accounted for all transactions.

 - Address errors and discrepancies: Adjust your checkbook register to correct any discrepancies that you have made.
 Be sure to double-check for any outstanding charges or checks from the previous statement period.
 If your statement reflects the wrong amount, call the bank to correct any errors or report unauthorized activity.